About JCCS Nutrition Services

 San Diego County Office of Education, Administrative Regulation 3572

-San Diego County Office of Education, Administrative Regulation 5140
+San Diego County Office of Education, Board Policy 5030

 Our school sites are divided into two divisions; the first being, Probation or "housed" facilities with the food service run separately by the San Diego County Probation Department, and the San Diego County Sheriff's Department.
-The second being, all "non-housed" Court and Community Schools that are managed under the San Diego County Office of Education –Momentum Learning Nutrition Services department of which, all of our sites are approved under the Community Eligibility Provision (CEP) making food service to our students at no charge.
+The second being, all "non-housed" Court and Community Schools that are managed under the San Diego County Office of Education Juvenile Court and Community Schools Nutrition Services department of which, all of our sites are approved under the Community Eligibility Provision (CEP) making food service to our students at no charge.

 Parent Letter: English / Spanish